enarjord/passivbot/README.md

 ## Overview

-Passivbot is a cryptocurrency trading bot written in Python, intended to require minimal user intervention.
+Passivbot is a cryptocurrency trading bot written in Python and Rust, intended to require minimal user intervention.

 It operates on perpetual futures derivatives markets, automatically creating and cancelling limit buy and sell orders on behalf of the user.
 It does not try to predict future price movements, it does not use technical indicators, nor does it follow trends.
 Rather, it is a contrarian market maker, providing resistance to price changes in both directions, thereby "serving the market" as a price stabilizer.